 Meanwhile, Apple seems to be more generous to its artists, there is a downside to the higher pay and growing market.

 According to Quartz, Apple uses a completely different payment system, similar to Spotify’s royalty payouts Apple has something called a “Pro-rata” system, which basically means that everything is allocated in proportion.
 How does this work in real life?
-Basically, Apple and Spotify take all of the money generated from advertisements or subscriptions and put in a big pot and then divide its total share of streams each artist received.
+Basically, Apple and Spotify take all of the money generated from advertisements or subscriptions and put it in a big pot, and then divide its total share of streams each artist received.

 Here is an example to make things clear.
-If Apple Music gave $1 million of its revenue share to artists every month and Taylor Swift’s songs were to accounted for 1% of all streams, then Taylor would receive $10,000 per month.
-Quartz explains that about 70% of Spotify and Apple Music’s revenues go to music labels and artists.
+If Apple Music gave $1 million of its revenue share to artists every month and Taylor Swift’s songs were accounted for 1% of all streams, then Taylor would receive $10,000 per month.
+Barrons explains that about 70% of Spotify and Apple Music’s revenues go to music labels and artists.

 However, Apple’s and Spotify’s earnings will be insufficient alone, (unless you are streamed by millions every month.)
-Therefore I would suggest artists and composers use other revenue streams like Soundcloud, which has an even greater number of users, currently 175 million.
+Therefore I would suggest artists and composers use other revenue streams like Soundcloud, which has an even greater number of users, currently, Forbes estimates it at 175 million.